This 2-minute, 2-ingredient frozen fruit smoothie is perfectly ice-cold and thick. It can be made with any milk or frozen fruit.

 Ingredients

-• 6-8 oz milk almond milk, oat milk, coconut milk, dairy milk, etc.
+• 6-8 oz milk, any milk: almond milk, oat milk, coconut milk, dairy milk, etc.

 Instructions